w3c/ColorWeb-CG/hdr_html_canvas_element.md

 Accordingly, the following API modifications are needed to manipulate HDR images in HTML Canvas:

-1. add BT.2100 PQ and BT.2100 HLG color spaces to `PredefinedColorSpace`
+1. add BT.2100 color spaces to `PredefinedColorSpace`
 2. add higher bit depth capabilities to `CanvasRenderingContext2DSettings`
 3. add higher bit depth capabilities to `ImageDataSettings`
 4. add image color volume information to `ImageDataSettings` and